yethihahtwe/aws-exam-oriented-notes/clf-c02/clf-c02-notes.md

 "SQL" is incorrect.
 SQL is a query language for use with structured databases.

-Question 39  Security and Compliance Correct
+### Question 39  Security and Compliance

 As a government employee, you need to provide proof that any cloud systems you are using meet FedRAMP requirements.
 Where in the AWS Management Console would you look to find FedRAMP certifications?

 AWS CloudTrail
-Incorrect

 AWS Systems Manager
-Incorrect

 AWS OpsWorks
-Incorrect

 AWS Artifact
-Correct

-Explanation
+#### Explanation

 "AWS Artifact" is correct.
 AWS Artifact provides certification reports and audits by various governing bodies.
 This includes prominent certifications such as PCI DSS for financial/credit card transactions and FedRAMP for U.S. federal government systems.
 AWS also makes the pertinent SOC audit reports available to customers.